| Caranthir had identified forty

 and that hot-headed Captain of the GuardWhy in all of

-Middle Earth had Legolas appointed him?sat to his right.
+Middle-earth had Legolas appointed him?sat to

-how to act the part of a monarch.
+had taught him how to act the part of a monarch.

-"Well, my lords," said Aragorn, "Lord Caranthir
+"Well, my lords," he said, "Lord Caranthir has

-has drawn up a list of guests to be questioned."
+drawn up a list of guests to be questioned."
 He indicated

 the parchment in front of him.
 "And I suggest that we divide

-them equally amongst us."
 The elves murmured their agreement.

 "Lady Eowyn has made some suggestions about how we should